Doctor of Nursing Practice - Nurse Anesthesia

 Nurse Anesthesia Career Opportunities

 Completion of this program is the beginning of a rewarding lifelong career.
 Westminster’s healthcare industry connections help facilitate your job search.
-Over the last 5 years, 100% of Master of Science in Nurse Anesthesia program alumni (now the Doctor of Nursing Practice - Nurse Anesthesia program) became employed within 3 months of graduation (with many having jobs locked in before commencement).
+Over the last 5 years, 100% of Master of Science in Nurse Anesthesia program alumni (now the Doctor of Nursing Practice - Nurse Anesthesia program) became employed within 3 months of graduation (with most having jobs locked in before commencement).

 National average salary offer graduates receive